 For example, when performing a basic squat, you use the muscles in your glutes and legs to move your body up and down.
 The joint angle at your knee changes with each squat.
 Conversely, performing a chair pose or a wall squat has you hold the squat in a deep position without moving.
 Your muscles are still engaged and working against gravity, but they are stationary.

-Isometrics exercises to strengthen your body
+Isometric exercises to strengthen your body

 Isometric exercises are always an excellent choice, but the truth is that isometric exercises alone will not improve speed or athletic performance.
 However, they will improve your strength and stabilization, especially when combined with dynamic movements.

-For example, perform 12-15 forward lunges, then hold a deep lunge position for 30 seconds and see what happens, Yep, you will feel the burn!
+For example, perform 12-15 forward lunges, then hold a deep lunge position for 30 seconds and see what happens.
+Yep, you will feel the burn!

 Combining dynamic and isometric exercises in the same workout is a powerful way to challenge those muscles!